Convex-Dev/payment-pointers/README.md

       #510                50})
 ```

-Now, for any new payment, either the selection process resolves to Alice's payment pointer which is returned immediately, either it resolves to that
+Now, for any new payment, either the selection process resolves to Alice's payment pointer which is returned immediately, or it resolves to that
-other account, leading to another selection round completely independant from Alice.
+other account, leading to another selection round completely independent from Alice.
 Unlike HTTP redirections which require resolving new URLs and calling
-an additional services, everything happens in one query without changing environments, which is bound to be much faster.
+additional services, everything happens in one query without changing environments, which is bound to be much faster.

 This significant gain in performance allows imagining arbitrarily complex chains of royalties.
 It promotes fair revenue sharing where monetized content
 can redirect part of revenue to other monetized content it is built on (eg. `news platform members` -> `news article author` -> `photographer's picture`).